Estimated reading time: 6 minutes

-Compensation is then determined by experience and job skills and the pay-range allows for pay increases as the employee progresses through their career.
+Compensation is then determined by experience and job skills, and the pay range allows for pay increases as the employee progresses through their career.

-Determining Pay Ranges
+How To Determine Pay Ranges

-The good news is more and more secular job sites are now showing ministry jobs which is great for adding to the comparisons when building your pay ranges.
+The good news is more and more secular job sites are now showing ministry jobs, which is great for adding to the comparisons when building your pay ranges.

 To build your pay ranges.
-First determine the jobs you will be creating a range for.
+First, determine the jobs you will be creating a range for.

-Make this list and then go on a hunt for those salaries.
+Make this list, and then go on a hunt for those salaries.

 Create a grid and start filling in the blanks.

 5 Resources To Help You Create Church Salary Ranges

 1. Compensation Handbook For Church Staff

-It comes with a price but it provides ministry related pay ranges that are organized by church size, income, base salary, housing allowance, parsonage, education level as well as common church benefits.
+It comes with a price, but it provides ministry-related pay ranges organized by church size, income, base salary, housing allowance, parsonage, education level, and common church benefits.

-The only disadvantage is this book doesn’t include all jobs that you now see in a church so you may have to go elsewhere if you have jobs that are outside of their listings.
+The only disadvantage is this book doesn’t include all jobs that you now see in a church, so you may have to go elsewhere if you have jobs that are outside of their listings.

 Another secular website that posts lots of church salaries is Indeed.

-In addition to posting and finding jobs there is a section to find salaries where you can search by job title, salary range and what current churches are paying for jobs.
+In addition to posting and finding jobs, there is a section to find salaries where you can search by job title, salary range, and what current churches are paying for jobs.

 I was surprised at how many church jobs this site posts.

-Payscale also offers compensation research with average pay, ranges of pay and a job description to help you ensure you are comparing apples to apples with the job you are creating a pay range for.
+Payscale also offers compensation research with average pay, ranges of pay, and a job description to help you ensure you are comparing apples to apples with the job you are creating a pay range for.

-Create a structured process for giving raises and a go-to pay range document and you will have the necessary tools to ensure your employees recognize that they are appreciated for what they do.
+Create a structured process for giving raises and a go-to pay range document, and you will have the necessary tools to ensure your employees recognize that they are appreciated for what they do.